SriVinayA/SJSU-CMPE258-DeepLearning/Assignment 1/README.md

 Each directory contains the following:

 - `image.png`: A screenshot of the trained model in Teachable Machines.
-- `.zip` file: The exported model ready for use in projects.
+- `.zip` file: The exported model is ready for use in projects.
 The name of the zip file corresponds to the type of model it contains.

 ## How to Use

-To use these models in your own projects, follow these steps:
+To use these models in your projects, follow these steps:

 1. Choose the model you wish to use (image, pose, or audio).
 2. Download the corresponding `.zip` file from the respective directory.